-My deal, no deal or no Brexit, UK PM May says after winning ministers' backing
+After cabinet backing, May girds for Brexit battle in UK parliament

 It was not immediately clear whether any ministers would resign over the deal, which May hopes will satisfy both Brexit voters and EU supporters by ensuring close ties with the bloc after Britain leaves on March 29.

-But the weakest British leader in a generation now faces the ordeal of trying to push her deal through a vote in parliament, where opponents lined up to castigate the agreement, even before reading it.
+But the weakest British leader in a generation now faces the ordeal of trying to push her deal through parliament, where opponents lined up to castigate the agreement, even before reading it.

 Brexit will pitch the world’s fifth largest economy into the unknown.
 Many fear it will divide the West as it grapples with both the unconventional U.S. presidency of Donald Trump and growing assertiveness from Russia and China.

-Supporters of Brexit admit there may be some short-term pain for Britia’s $2.9 trillion economy, but say that, in the long term, it will prosper when cut free from the EU - which they cast as a failing German-dominated experiment in European integration.
+Supporters of Brexit admit there may be some short-term pain for Britain’s $2.9 trillion economy, but say that, in the long term, it will prosper when cut free from the EU - which they cast as a failing German-dominated experiment in European integration.

-A summit of EU leaders is likely be held on Nov.
-25, Irish Prime Minister Leo Varadkar said.
 May gave no date for a vote in parliament but she will need the votes of about 320 of the 650 lawmakers.
 It is unclear whether she has the numbers.

 “I know there will be difficult days ahead and this is a decision that will come under intense scrutiny, and that is entirely as it should be,” May said.